Dipika14/deeprey-assessment/wx-opengl-app/README.md

 - The PNG button image should be located at `images/button.png` relative to the build directory.
 - The application demonstrates integration of wxWidgets controls with OpenGL rendering and event handling.

-## Contributing

-Contributions are welcome!
-Please open issues or submit pull requests for improvements or bug fixes.